MikuZzy/FloquetTransient/README.md

 Most R scripts include commands of setting working directory.
 One may change the directory *"~/R/novogene_trimmed/"* to the directory where this repo is cloned.

 Requirements for external libraries are specified in each script.
-In general, the `quantreg` and the `parallel` package are required for running the main algorithm, and plots are created with `ggplot2` and `igraph` packages.
-Codes has been tested and successfully executed on Northwestern University's Quest High-Performance Computing Cluster.
+In general, the `quantreg` v5.97 and the `parallel` package are required for running the main algorithm, and plots are created with `ggplot2` v3.4.2 and `igraph` v1.4.2 packages.
+Codes has been tested and successfully executed with `R` v4.1.1 on Northwestern University's Quest High-Performance Computing Cluster and `Matlab` R2022b on Win10 system.